DevExpress/testcafe/README.md

   <a href="https://devexpress.github.io/testcafe/support/">Support</a>
 </p>

-* **Versatile**: Run tests in desktop, mobile, remote, and [cloud-based browsers](https://devexpress.github.io/testcafe/documentation/guides/concepts/browsers.html#browser-support) from Windows, macOS, and Linux.
+* **End-to-end endgame**: Run tests in desktop, mobile, remote, and [cloud-based browsers](https://devexpress.github.io/testcafe/documentation/guides/concepts/browsers.html#browser-support) from Windows, macOS, and Linux.
 * **1 minute to set up**: TestCafe does not rely on [WebDriver](https://devexpress.github.io/testcafe/faq/#i-have-heard-that-testcafe-does-not-use-selenium-how-does-it-operate) or any other testing software.
-Install the TestCafe NPM package and you’re good to go:  `npm install -g testcafe`
+Install the NPM package and you’re good to go:  `npm install -g testcafe`
 * **Vibrant ecosystem**: Supercharge your testing experience with an ever-growing number of [TestCafe Plugins](#plugins).
 Use your favourite JavaScript libraries to write complex tests with ease.
 * **Free and open source**: TestCafe is free to use under the [MIT license](https://github.com/DevExpress/testcafe/blob/master/LICENSE).